 The installer automatically adds the path of the AWS CLI to the system environment variable PATH.
 If the automatic path addition fails, refer to "AWS Command Line Interface" of the AWS document to add the path.

-If Python or the AWS CLI has been installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.
+The AWS CLI has been installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.

-6) Launch the command prompt as the Administrator and execute the command as shown below.
+5) Launch the command prompt as the Administrator and execute the command as shown below.